fennadew/wafs/README.md

 The contrast of the colors are still visible with all types of color blindness.
 Therefore, the used colors are appropriate for color blindness.

-### Broadband internet
+### 5. Broadband internet

 Tested in chrome with slow 3G.
 Loader should be there already, not added with JS.
 CSS and JS are not minified.
 The files are already pretty small.
 There is also feedback that the site is loading or if the connection is not working.

-### Cookies
+### 6. Cookies

 The websites doesn't use cookies.
 Cookies are in this case not really needed, because you don't need any user data and the content changes everyday.
 The website is also quit small.

-### Local Storage
+### 7. Local Storage

 Doens't use local storage.

-### Mouse/Trackpad
+### 8. Mouse/Trackpad

 Tabbing goed quit easily.
 It's just not really "pleasurable".
 Focus elements could use some custom styling.

-## Accessibility research
-* If the website gets more content/more complexity in the future, maybe place a skip to content button.
+If the website gets more content/more complexity in the future, maybe place a skip to content button.

-* Heading is well stuctured.
+## Screenreader test
-* Tested with the screenreader of macOS.
+Tested with the screenreader of macOS.
 Tabs work fine, but focus styles can be more pleasurable.

-## Screenreader test
 ![Screen reader](https://github.com/fennadew/wafs/blob/browser_technologies/app/static/images/screenreader.png "Screen reader")

 ## Device lab testing